Punktum-dk/epp-service-specification/README.md

 This list of EPP host status codes is based on information from [RFC:5732].

-The description is the status, use and interpretation by DK Hostmaster.
+The description is the status, use and interpretation by Punktum dk.

-As a general business rule, DK Hostmaster does not support the `client*` statuses, see also: [Unsupported Host Status Codes](#unsupported-host-status-codes) in the [Implementation Limitations](#implementation-limitations) section.
+As a general business rule, Punktum dk does not support the `client*` statuses, see also: [Unsupported Host Status Codes](#unsupported-host-status-codes) in the [Implementation Limitations](#implementation-limitations) section.

 | Status Code                | Description                                                                                                                             |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|